We have a flash flood watch happening here where we are at the EIB Southern Command.

 All these immigration stories.

-It's just over the top uh signed an agreement Wednesday with federal authorities that allows Massachusetts state cops to detain suspected illegal immigrants.
+Signed an agreement Wednesday with federal authorities that allows Massachusetts state cops to detain suspected illegal immigrants.

-Initially 30 troopers will get federally funded training, then be allowed to question and detain suspected illegals, charge them with a violation of immigration law, and place them in removal proceedings.
+Initially, 30 troopers will get federally funded training, then be allowed to question and detain suspected illegals, charge them with a violation of immigration law, and place them in removal proceedings.

 Romney said that the scope of our nation's illegal immigration problems require us to pursue and implement new solutions wherever possible.

-Uh when it is the incoming governor Deval Patrick doesn't like it, and uh this guy wants to put City Hall up for sale, by the way.
+And this guy wants to put City Hall up for sale, by the way.

-Uh it is sort of an eyesore.
+It is sort of an eyesore.

 All right, minimum wage.